 Social-Emotional Learning Programs

 The Collaborative for Academic, Social, and Emotional Learning (CASEL) has been a leading force in defining, pushing understanding of, and informing policy around social-emotional learning for more than two decades.
-Teachers can find multiple tools to help support teaching SEL curriculum on the CASEL website, which features definitions for SEL terms, teaching approaches, SEL competencies, and guides for measuring and assessing the success of SEL lessons in your classroom.
+Teachers can find multiple tools to help support teaching social-emotional curriculum on the CASEL website, which features definitions for SEL terms, teaching approaches, SEL competencies, and guides for measuring and assessing the success of SEL lessons in your classroom.

 Social-Emotional Learning Examples